SD-Cart JR: MMC/SD card reader cartridge for PCjrContents

 SD-Cart JR is a PCjr cartridge which makes it possible to use MMC (or compatible) memory cards under DOS.

-- Supports MMC and compatible cards (2GB SD cards or smaller)
+- Supports MMC and compatible cards

 - Easy to use.
 Just add sdcart.sys to your config.sys and the cards you insert will